bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:14:46

-Okay, And as far as I understand, the great consensus cleanup would be, well, it would basically be one soft fork that bundles several soft forks and these soft forks sort of fix existing bugs in the protocol.
+Okay, and as far as I understand, the great consensus cleanup would be, well, it would basically be one soft fork that bundles several soft forks and these soft forks sort of fix existing bugs in the protocol.

 Speaker 1: 00:15:01

-Yeah, that could be individual softworks and you know in the worst case maybe out of the four components people really like three of them and are kind of arguing about the fourth one then you can simply do three and not do the other one.
+Yeah, that could be individual soft forks and you know in the worst case maybe out of the four components people really like three of them and are kind of arguing about the fourth one then you can simply do three and not do the other one.

 Speaker 0: 00:15:14

 Okay and if I understand correctly basically everyone and when I say everyone I mean everyone that's you know has enough expertise to have an opinion in the first place, agrees that at least the bugs are problems.
 There's maybe at most like some conversation about the best way to solve these problems, whether these are the best ways.
 But the problems are real.
-There's no one that says, no, these are actually futures, right?
+There's no one that says, no, these are actually features, right?
 These are just real problems, bugs that exist in the Bitcoin protocol.

 Speaker 1: 00:15:45

-I think when it comes to the Time Warp attack, there might have been someone who could think of some interesting schemes that you can do using a Time Warp attack.
+I think when it comes to the Timewarp attack, there might have been someone who could think of some interesting schemes that you can do using a Timewarp attack.

 Speaker 0: 00:15:53